FairwindsOps/gemini/README.md

 The `schedule` parameter tells Gemini how often to run backups, and how many historical backups to keep.

-For example, the following schedule tells Gemini to always keep the last 3 backups, as well as hourly, daily, monthly, and yearly backups.
+For example, the following schedule tells Gemini to create new backups every 10 minutes, always keep the last 3 backups, and keep historical hourly, daily, monthly, and yearly backups.

 ```yaml
 apiVersion: gemini.fairwinds.com/v1beta1